A-Archives-and-Forks/go-spoof/README.md

 ![logo](./img/gospoof.png)
 # GO-SPOOF

-- GO-SPOOF provides the same functionality as the original portspoof (https://github.com/drk1wi/portspoof)
+GO-SPOOF is a recreation of the cyber deception tool [portspoof](https://github.com/drk1wi/portspoof).
+GO-SPOOF provides the same features as portspoof with some upgrades to functionality and realiability.

-# Setup!
+## Setup

 Portspoof requires all traffic to be directed to a single port.
 Run either of the following commands to setup the iptables rule to redirect to port 4444: